-A complex bandpass $\Delta\Sigma$ AD modulator gains its advantage by implementing the poles and zeros of its loop filter without conjugates, which are leaked in the image band for a complex single-side band signal.
-Fig.1 shows the signal-flow-graphics (SFG) of complex bandpass $\Delta\Sigma$ AD modulator[2][3], and Fig.2 shows its simplified structure, which is composed of a complex bandpass filter, two internal quantizers(ADCs) and two DACs.
-When input signal X(z), output signal Y(z) and quantizer noise $E_q(z)$ are given by complex form, then, the transfer function of input and output of this complex modulator can be expressed as:
+A complex bandpass $\Delta\Sigma$ AD modulator gains its advantage by implementing the poles and zeros of its loop filter without conjugates, which effectively cancels the leakeage in the image band for a complex single-side band signal.
+Figure 1 shows the signal-flow-graph (SFG) of complex bandpass $\Delta\Sigma$ AD modulator [2], [3], and Fig. 2 shows its simplified structure, which is composed of a complex bandpass filter, two internal quantizers(ADCs) and two DACs.
+When input signal X(z), output signal Y(z) and quantizer noise $E_q(z)$ are given by complex form,